anlam89/CodePath-iOS/prework_readme.md

 Got problem with using github with Xcode.

-Never use MAC before, feel unfamiliar with it.
+Never use MAC before, feel unfamiliar with file structure.

 ## License